astropy/astroquery/docs/jplhorizons/jplhorizons.rst

 ``epochs`` is either a scalar or list of Julian Dates (floats or strings) in the case of discrete epochs, or, in the case of a range of epochs, a dictionary that has to include the keywords ``start``, ``stop`` (both using the following format "YYYY-MM-DD [HH:MM:SS]"), and ``step`` (e.g., ``'1m'`` for one minute, ``'3h'``three hours, ``'10d'`` for ten days).
-Note that all input epochs, both calendar dates/times and Julian Dates, refer to UTC.
+Note that all input epochs, both calendar dates/times and Julian Dates, refer to UTC for ephemerides queries, TDB for element queries, and CT for vector queries.
 By default, ``epochs=None``, which uses the current date and time.

 ``id_type`` describes what type of target identifier has been provided